OliPassey/BookDescriptor/README.md

 # BookDescriptor
-Warning / Disclaimer - if you are not able to read and understand what this code is doing, DO NOT use it on your web shop!
-I am not responsible if you run random scripts against your site without fully understanding their capabilities.
-Plus, always have a backup or two.

-This script automates the process of updating missing product descriptions on a WooCommerce website from a local csv source.
-The code was written for a specific book shop struggling with legally licensed Synopsis information being provided in a separate outdated format.
-You may need to remove or change some of these restraints to use UTF8 encoding on the csv file for example.
-The csv file needs to have a SKU & Synopsis column at the minimum, and match the current naming structure.

-The script is likely inefficient, but by design will have to make less and less changes over time if used as designed.
-The use case is to mop up a large amount of missing descriptions with high quality replacements from a local source.

 1. **Connects to the WooCommerce website** using the provided credentials.
 2. **Finds the latest CSV file** containing product information, such as SKUs and descriptions, in the script's directory.